ChenyangLEI/polarization-reflection-removal/README.md

 ## Setup

 ### Environment
-The code is tested on Ubuntu 18.04, Cuda 9.1.
+This code is based on tensorflow.
+It has been tested on Ubuntu 18.04 LTS.

 Anaconda is recommended: [Ubuntu 18.04](https://www.digitalocean.com/community/tutorials/how-to-install-the-anaconda-python-distribution-on-ubuntu-18-04)
 | [Ubuntu 16.04](https://www.digitalocean.com/community/tutorials/how-to-install-the-anaconda-python-distribution-on-ubuntu-16-04)